Frequently asked questions

 A loan against shares is a type of loan offered by banks and financial institutions, where a borrower can pledge their shares as collateral to obtain a loan.
 Here are some of the features of a loan against shares:

 - Collateral: Loan against shares is a secured loan where shares are used as collateral.
 The amount of loan depends on the value of the shares pledged.

 - Loan amount: The loan amount is typically a percentage of the market value of the pledged shares.
-For Bajaj Finance it is 50% of the market value of the shares.
+For Bajaj Finance it is up to 50% of the market value of the shares.

 - Repayment: The borrower can repay the loan amount in EMIs (equated monthly installments), which includes both principal and interest.

-- Prepayment: Bajaj allows the borrower to prepay the loan amount before the due date at Up to 4.72% (Inclusive of applicable taxes) of the principal amount of Loan prepaid on the date of such part Pre-Payment charges.
+- Prepayment: Bajaj allows the borrower to prepay the loan amount before the due date at up to 4.72% of the loan amount (inclusive of applicable taxes).

 For loan against shared with Bajaj Finance, you can pledge over 1100 shares from 40+ AMCs.

 Click here to check the list of approved shares.